 CNBC's Rick Santelli discusses bond prices and yields.» Read More

-The prepared speech given by Federal Reserve Chairman Ben Bernanke on the economic outlook before the Joint Economic Committee on November 8, 2007.
+The prepared speech given by Federal Reserve Vice Chairman Donald Kohn on the economic outlook.
+The speech took place in Philadelphia on October 5, 2007.

 Here's some food for thought -- has your marketing bill been on the rise of late?
 Is that loaf of bread or packet of pasta really that much more expensive and why so?
 Most important of all, do you know that you can make money from the rising cost of food?
 This week's A Fund Affair takes a look at a fund that invests in what you eat.

 Inflation pressures in the euro zone rose to a seven-year high in August and remain in an upward trend, a report said on Friday.

 European stock markets closed mixed after the European Central Bank and the Bank of England held interest rates steady.